pgstef/pgdayfr/partenaires.md

 SUPPORTERS can place an A4 sheet and a promotional gift at the welcome desk.

-PARTNERS and SUPPORTERS have the opportunity to lead a two-hour workshop for event participants, with a maximum of 15 attendees per session.
+PARTNERS and SUPPORTERS have the opportunity to lead a **two-hour workshop** for event participants, with a maximum of 15 attendees per session.
 The theme and language of the workshop are at their discretion.
 A total of three workshops are available and will be allocated on a first-come, first-served basis, with priority given to PARTNERS.
 If fewer than three PARTNERS apply, the remaining spots will be assigned to SUPPORTERS who have submitted a request.
-A signed contract is required to apply, and all requests must be sent to contact@pgday.fr no later than April 21, 2025, at 23:59 CEST.
+A signed contract is required to apply, and all requests must be sent to contact@pgday.fr no later than <u>April 21, 2025, at 23:59 CEST</u>.

 Dedicated time for _lightning talks_ will once again be part of this year's program.
 Each PG Day participant can choose a topic, whether technical or not, and present it in five minutes.
 Priority will be given to sponsors (PARTNERS or SUPPORTERS) who submit a _lightning talk_ proposal.